Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 11. Take a moment to reflect on the events in Slightly South of Simple, the first book set in Peachtree Bluff.
-Although it is focused on Caroline’s experience, would you say the characters have changed at all in The Secret to Southern Charm
+Although it is focused on Caroline’s experience, would you say the characters have changed at all in The Secret to Southern Charm?
+How so?

 12. There are a lot of thoughts on memories in the book, either in creating new ones (Grammy’s desire to take a trip to Starlite Island) or reminiscing on the past (Ansley’s early years with Jack).
 How do the characters preserve memories or describe important moments?
 What would you hope your family would remember about you on your last day?

 13. Which of the characters do you relate to the most?
 Is it helpful to read new points of view in each Peachtree Bluff novel to understand the Murphy family?
 Can you make any predictions for what comes for the Murphy’s or Emerson?

 14. Sloane describes their life on the army base in a few chapters.
 Do you have any familiarity with living on an army base or have you had friends/family who have done so?
 What do you imagine it would be like?
 Have you had friends or family who have married military personnel?
 In what ways do you think their lives are similar to Sloane’s?

 1. For your next book, consider reading a memoir about being an army wife such as Unremarried Widow by Artis Henderson.
 Do you see similarities in Sloane’s and Artis’s stories?

 2. If you live near a lake or a waterfront, consider taking a tour of the area on a sailboat as the sisters do to drop Vivi off at camp.